What I Teach

 Where I Teach

-I teach open professional level classes a couple of times a year at Greenwich Dance and Tripspace, as well as numerous classes and workshops elsewhere with various focusses.
+I teach open professional level classes a couple of times a year at Tripspace and Greenwich Dance, as well as numerous classes and workshops elsewhere with various focusses.
 See Upcoming Teaching for more information.

 I also teach company class and movement training for companies and individuals.
 Most recently Scottish Dance Theatre and National Dance Company of Iceland.

-I’ve taught at conservatoires and universities; The London Contemporary Dance School – Undergraduate and Postgraduate Programs, Rambert School, TrinityLaban SU, The Scottish School of Contemporary Dance, Winchester University, Salford University and The University of Central Lancashire.
+I’ve taught at conservatoires and universities; The London Contemporary Dance School and EDGE, Rambert School, Northern School of Contemporary dance and VERVE TrinityLaban SU, The Scottish School of Contemporary Dance, Winchester University, Salford University and The University of Central Lancashire.

 If you’re interested in organising some teaching please do get in touch with me via the contact page.